-Now we will move from the study we just analyzed to one in which one of the factors is random but crossed with the other factor.
+Now we will move from the study we just analyzed to another in which one of the factors is random but crossed with the other (fixed) factor.
 I will take an example based on one used by Judd and McClelland (1989).
 Suppose that we want to test whether subjects are quicker to identify capital letters than they are lower case letters.
 We will refer to this variable as "Case."
 Case here is a fixed factor.
 We want to use several different letters, so we randomly sample five of them (e.g., A, G, D, K, W) and present them as either upper or lower case.
 Here Letter is crossed with Case (i.e., each letter appears in each case), so we have a crossed design, but we have randomly sampled Letters, giving us a random factor.
 Each subject will see only one letter and the dependent variable will be the response time to identify that letter.

 In this example Case takes the place of Age in Eysenck's study and Letter takes the place of Condition.
 If you think about many replications of this experiment, you would expect to use the same levels of Case (there are only two cases after all), but you would probably think of taking a different random sample of Letters for each experiment.
 This means that the F values that we calculate will vary not only on the basis of sampling error, but also as a result of the letters that we happened to sample.
-What this means is that any interaction between Case and Letter will show up in the expected mean squares for the fixed effect (Case).
+What this is going to mean is that any interaction between Case and Letter will show up in the expected mean squares for the fixed effect (Case), though I won't take the space here to prove that algebraically.
 This will affect the expected mean squares for the effect of Case, and we need to take that into account when we form our F ratios.
 (Maxwell & Delaney, 2004, p.
-475 do an excellent job of illustrating this phenomenon.)
+475, do an excellent job of illustrating this phenomenon.)